yogeshhegde/processor-sdk-doc/source/debian/Building_Debian_Image.rst

 There are several opensource tools available for generating the RootFS in a chroot environment.
 Such as debootstrap (now deprecated), mmdebstrap (complex), bdebstrap (simple wrapper on top of mmdebstrap).

-``ti-bdebstrap`` is a set of scripts that builds upon the ``bdebstrap`` tool to create custom Debian images for TI platforms.
-This includes creating the ``bdebstrap`` chroot environment itself, installing essential and useful TI and non-TI packages, setting the configuations, Building the U-Boot etc.
+`ti-bdebstrap <https://github.com/TexasInstruments/ti-debpkgs>`__ is a set of scripts that builds upon the ``bdebstrap`` tool to create custom Debian images for TI platforms.
+This includes creating the ``bdebstrap`` chroot environment itself, installing essential and useful TI and non-TI packages, setting up the configuations, Building the U-Boot etc.

 In other words, ``ti-bdebstrap`` offers users an easy way to create a full-fledged Debian image for supported TI platforms, using a single command.
 Once the image is built, the user can directly flash it onto a SD card.

-TI currently supports building Debian Bookworm Images for AM62x and AM64x platforms.
+TI currently supports building Debian Bookworm Images for AM62Px, AM62x and AM64x platforms.

 Usage
 =====